-On completion of the Stage 1 visit the audit findings shall be documented and communicated to the client, including identification of any areas of concern that could be classified as a non-conformity during the Stage 2 audit.
+Upon completion of the Stage 1 visit, the audit findings shall be documented and communicated to the client, including identification of any areas of concern that could be classified as non-conformity during the Stage 2 audit.

 The Client agrees to meet the extra costs relating to such increased visits or to review documentation sent into AAC.
 The certificate and reports remain the property of AAC.
 The certificate is valid for up to three years (depending upon the relevant standards or specifications).
 Should the Client cease to be registered, AAC will require any certificates issued to the Client to be returned.
 The Certificate of Registration is personal to the Company who must not give permission for it to be used by a third party.